katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. _installation_faqs:

-How do I handle the package dependencies required by Ansible package dependencies during Ansible installation ?
+How do I handle the package dependencies required by Assible package dependencies during Assible installation ?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-While installing Ansible, sometimes you may encounter errors such as `No package 'libffi' found` or `fatal error: Python.h: No such file or directory`
+While installing Assible, sometimes you may encounter errors such as `No package 'libffi' found` or `fatal error: Python.h: No such file or directory`
-These errors are generally caused by the missing packages, which are dependencies of the packages required by Ansible.
+These errors are generally caused by the missing packages, which are dependencies of the packages required by Assible.
-For example, `libffi` package is dependency of `pynacl` and `paramiko` (Ansible -> paramiko -> pynacl -> libffi).
+For example, `libffi` package is dependency of `pynacl` and `paramiko` (Assible -> paramiko -> pynacl -> libffi).

 In order to solve these kinds of dependency issues, you might need to install required packages using the OS native package managers, such as `yum`, `dnf`, or `apt`, or as mentioned in the package installation guide.